This post contains affiliate links. Read my disclosure policy here.

 - Enjoy right away or place in an airtight container in the fridge for 5-6 days.
 It will firm up a bit in the fridge.

-- Almonds- If you don't have slivered almonds, you can use the same amount of soaked cashews instead and reduce the yogurt to 1/3 cup and add more as needed.
+- Almonds- If you don't have them, you can use the same amount of soaked cashews instead and reduce the yogurt to ⅓ cup and add more as needed.
 The cashew cream cheese won't be as thick as the almond one, but will still be creamy and delicious.
 You'll only need to soak them for 2-4 hours or you can soak them in very hot water to make it quicker.
 Just boil water and remove from heat.
 Then add cashews and cover for 20 minutes or until softened.
 I've tried soaking the almonds in hot water and it softened them faster, but I didn't like the flavor afterward.